RUCAIBox/TextBox/README.md

 ### Multiple Random Seeds

-Similar to hyper-parameters tuning, another python code with new parameter `multi_seed=<int>` indicating amount of seeds to be test, is introduced for multiple random seeds test:
+Similar to hyper-parameters tuning, another python code with new parameter `multi_seed=<int>` indicating the amount of seeds to be tested, is introduced for multiple random seeds test:

 ```bash
 python run_multi_seed.py --multi_seed=16  --model_path=facebook/bart-base --metrics=\[\'rouge\''\] --metrics_for_best_model=\[\'ROUGE-1\'\]